beatriz-fc-leitao/Fashion-Shop-Analysis-SQL/README.md

 |Sweaters/Pullovers|439.63          |
 |Jackets/Blazers/Cardigans/Waistcoats|579.61          |

 Here we see that on avergae over the last season, customers spent the most money on skirts, followed by toursers/shorts, then shirt, then sweaters, and lastly jackets.
+The shop can leverage this information to optimize their inventory management, specifically, they can ensure that they have enough stock of the items for which most money was spent on, such as skirts and  trousers/shorts.
+Additionally, they can offer a wider variety of styles and colors in these categories to meet customer demand and appeal to a broader range of customers.
+They can also use these insights to inform their marketing and sales strategies by considering featuring items in the high-priced categories prominently in their marketing campaigns, and offering exclusive promotions or discounts on items in these categories to drive sales further.

 **Question 4: Which brand results in the most profit?**
 ```sql